carpentries-incubator/docker-introduction/_extras/e03-sequence-alignment.md

 >
 {: .callout}

-One of the great advantages of Docker is the modularity that it can bring to using software that is not even installed on your own computer.
+One of the advantages of Docker is the modularity that it can bring to using software that is not even installed on your own computer.

 We can pull the image in advance.
 Since the `latest` tag exists the command does not requires one.
 It may still be informative to explore the ["Tags"](https://hub.docker.com/r/pegi3s/clustalomega/tags) page on the hub.